xavibenjamin/brightlycolored.org/_drafts/2018-year-in-review.markdown

 One day, I was chatting with my friend Adam Stacoviak, and he told me [Changelog](https://changelog.com) was looking for a Senior Producer.
 With my previous podcast experience, he thought I'd be a good fit.

 I'll be honest, I was scared at first.
-This was something completely different to what I've done professionally since… well… ever.
+This was something completely different to what I'd done professionally since… well… ever.
 But, I also knew I needed a break from the web.
 I was burnt out, didn't agree with how JavaScript-centric the industry has become, and disillusioned with how undervalued my CSS skillset is.

 <figure class="extendout">
   {% include imgic.html src="/2018/12/changelog-001.jpg" alt="The Changelog team." %}
-  <figcaption>The Changelog team.</figcaption>
+  <figcaption>The Changelog team</figcaption>
 </figure>